liballeg/allegro5/README_android.txt

 The most simple way is to install Android Studio which by default will place a copy of the SDK into ~/Android/Sdk.
-Set the ANDROID_HOME environment variable to point to it:

-    export ANDROID_HOME=$HOME/Android/Sdk

 Alternatively you can also download the command-line SDK tools.
 In that case you will have to accept the licenses, for example like this: